1. Who we are

-When you interact with us directly: This could be if you ask us about our activities, register with us for training or an event, make a donation to us, ask a question about mental health, apply for a job or volunteering opportunity or otherwise provide us with your personal information.
-This includes when you phone us, contact us through our website or get in touch through the post, by email or in person.
+When you interact with us directly: This could be if you ask us about our activities, register with us for training or an event either in person or online via one of our webinars, make a donation to us, ask a question about mental health, apply for a job or volunteering opportunity or otherwise provide us with your personal information.
+This includes when you phone us, contact us through our website, participate in a question and answer session or fill out an online evaluation form following attendance at one of mental health webinars, or get in touch through the post, by email or in person.

 When you interact with us through third parties: This could be if you provide a donation through a third party such as Just Giving or one of the other third parties that we work with and provide your consent for your personal information to be shared with us.

 3. Information we collect and why we use it